Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-08-SNAPSHOT.md

 4. HT does not offer any security layers (HT offers channel binding instead).
 5. HT does not protect the authorization identity.

-# Requirements for the Application-Protocol Extension
+# Requirements for the Application-Protocol Extension {#requirements-for-the-applicationprotocol-extension}

 It is **REQUIRED** that the application-protocol specific extension provides a mechanism to request a SASL-HT token in form of a Unicode string.
 The returned token **MUST** have been newly generated by a cryptographically secure random number generator and MUST contain at least 128 bit of entropy.